metabrainz/picard-plugins/plugins/classical_extras/Readme.md

     * **Works source**: There are 3 options for determing the principal source of the works metadata
       - "Use only metadata from title text".
 The plugin will attempt to extract the hierarchy of works from the track title by looking for repetitions and patterns, using the work structure in MusicBrainz as a guide.
 If the title does not contain all the work names in the hierarchy then obviously this will limit what can be provided.
       - "Use only metadata from canonical works".
 The names from the hierarchy in the MB database will be used.
 Assuming the work is correctly entered in MB, this should provide all the data.
 However the text may differ from the track titles and will be the same for all recordings.
 It may also be in the language of the composer whereas the titles will probably be in the language of the release.
 (This language issue can also be addressed by using aliases - see below).
       - "Use canonical work metadata enhanced with title text".
 This supplements the canonical data with text from the titles **where it is significantly different**.
 The supplementary title data will be in curly brackets.
 This is clearly the most complete metadata style of the three but may lead to long descriptions.
 It is particularly useful for providing translations - see image below for an example (using the Muso library manager).
+In this example, title text that is similar to that in the canonical text has been eliminated to make the text shorter - the mannr of doing this is controlled by settings on the Advanced tab.

       ![Respighi](https://highmossergate.co.uk/digitalsymphony/classical-extras-screenshots/respighi/)

     * **Source of canonical work text**.
 Where either of the second two options above are chosen, there is a further choice to be made:
       - "Full MusicBrainz work hierarchy".
 The names of each level of work are used to populate the relevant tags.
-E.g. if "Má vlast: I. Vyšehrad, JB 1:112/1" (level 0) is part of "Má vlast, JB 1:112" (level 1) then the parent work will be tagged as "Má vlast, JB 1:112", not "Má vlast".
-So, while accurate, this option might be more verbose.
+E.g. if ""Concert Fantasy for Piano and Orchestra, op.
+56: I. Quasi Rondo" (level 0) is part of "Concert Fantasia, op.
+56" (level 1) then that is how they will appear, since there is no repetition of text between parent and child.
+So, while accurate, this option might sometimes be rather verbose.
       - "Consistent with lowest level work description".
 The names of the level 0 work are used to populate the relevant tags.
-I.e. if "Má vlast: I. Vyšehrad, JB 1:112/1" (level 0) is part of "Má vlast, JB 1:112" (level 1) then the parent work will be tagged as "Má vlast", not "Má vlast, JB 1:112".
+So, in the above example, "Concert Fantasy for Piano and Orchestra, op.
+56" will be shown as the work and "I. Quasi Rondo" will be shown as the movement.
 Sometimes this may look better, but not always, **particularly if the level 0 work name does not contain all the parent work detail**.
 If the full structure is not implicit in the level 0 name then a warning will be logged and written to the "warning" tag.

-      (**version 2.0 update: the second option is needed less often now as there is a more sophisticated matching algorithm for the canonical work names - the strategy below has been updated to reflect this**)
+      **Version 2.0 update**: the second option is needed less often now as there is a more sophisticated matching algorithm for the canonical work names.
+Text may be eliminated at places other than the start, and synonyms may be used to achieve greater matching.
+These options are set on the Advanced tab.
+Setting "Removal of common text between parent and child works" to 2 (the default) and including "Fantasia" as a synonym of "Fantasy" yields the following result:
+      Work: "Concert Fantasia, op.
+56", Movement: "for Piano and Orchestra, … : I. Quasi Rondo"
+      This still repeats "for Piano and Orchestra" for each movement as this text is in level 0, not level 1 (where it only appears as disambiguation).
+Arguably the best way to fix this is to have consistent work names in MB.
+(Of course, this specific example may have been fixed in MB by now, but the principle still holds).
+The strategy below has been updated to reflect this

-   **Strategy for setting style:** *It is suggested that you start with "extended/enhanced" style and the "Full MusicBrainz work hierarchy" as the source (this is the default).
+   **Strategy for setting style:** *It is suggested that you start with "extended/enhanced" style and the "Full MusicBrainz work hierarchy" as the source (this is the default) and tweak the advanced settings if necessary.
 If this does not give acceptable results, try switching to "Consistent with lowest level work description".
-If the "enhanced" details in curly brackets (from the track title) give odd results then switch the style to "canonical works" only or try adjusting the settings on the "Advanced" tab.
+If the "enhanced" details in curly brackets (from the track title) give odd results then, again, try tweaking the advanced settings (see later section) or switch the style to "canonical works" only.
 Any remaining oddities are probably in the MusicBrainz data, which may require editing.*

 3. "Aliases"